Title: Web Specialist

 - Physical ability to lift objects weighing up to thirty pounds (30 lbs.).

-- At least four (4) years related professional experience.
+- At least two (2) years related experience.

-- Bachelor’s degree in a related field required.
+- A minimum of an associate’s degree in a related field preferred.

 # # # # #